bangalter555/Art-Gallery/README.md

 # Art-Gallery

-This is a small project I built while learning Flexbox.
+This is a small project I built while learning Flexbox and Grid.
+Still working on it.